abhinaba-ghosh/protractor-css-booster/README.md

 ## What can it do?

+Finding an web element using XPATH is not a right choice to make as it slows down the element finding mechanism.
+But, due to the lack of CSS support for multiple use cases, still XPATH use to gather some space in your testing world.

+Worry not!
+Here comes Protractor-CSS-Booster! :hatching_chick:

-_protractor-css-booster_ is lightweight plugin to help you to find out web elements by using special selectors using CSS.
+_protractor-css-booster_ is lightweight plugin to help you to find out web elements by using special custom selectors.
+All the custom locator uses CSS selector as an input to accomplish the task for you.

 Now, you can find web elements such as: